MHKiT-Software/MHKiT-MATLAB/README.md

 ## Copyright and License

-MHKiT is copyright through the National Renewable Energy Laboratory, Pacific Northwest National Laboratory, and Sandia National Laboratories.
+MHKiT is copyright through the National Laboratory of the Rockies, Pacific Northwest National Laboratory, and Sandia National Laboratories.
 The software is distributed under the Revised BSD License.